isisjade/plugins/README.md

 ### The Long Version

-8BIT has publishes [a series of blog posts](TODO) specifically targeting new developers or new users of GitHub.
+8BIT has published [a series of blog posts](TODO) specifically targeting new developers or new users of GitHub.

 To get started, be sure to read [the series](TODO) in its entirety.